Scarabrine/IsuzuIPG_DIY/README.md

 The path planning part is adapted from [Atsushi Sakai](https://atsushisakai.github.io/HybridAStarTrailer/)'s git repo.
 Hybrid A* is modification based on A* which enables the path planner to plan a feasible path for trailer truck.

 ## Code Structure
-In this part, I will go through the structure of each function briefly
+In this part, we will go through the structure of each function briefly

 ### map.cpp & map.h
 **map** defines the map we use in the simulation.
 The map is in occupancy grid map form and each cell is represents by the class **Node**. **Node** contains information includes real work position (double x, double y), whether this cell is occupied (bool occu), the possiblity of this cell being a obstacle (poss) and the thresold value we consider this cell as a obstalce (thre).
 Only when the **poss** exceeds 'thre' can we consider **occu** being true.